www.QuantumBrainComputerInterface.com

 Is there a mechanism—known or theoretical—by which entanglement updates can occur across distances?

-What if it's the vacuum force or negative energy that closes the space-time gap and allows us to send instantly bell state measurements at great distances?
+What if it's the vacuum force or negative energy that closes the space-time gap and allows us to instantly send Bell-state measurements across great distances?

 Classical theories of gravity produce entanglement